Het-Beroepenhuis/sun-energy-lab/README.md

 ## 📖 Overview

-The **Didactische Zonnekoffer** (Educational Solar Suitcase) is a demonstration kit designed to teach students the principles of solar energy It allows users to investigate how solar panels function under different lighting conditions and electrical loads
+The **Sun Energy Lab** is a demonstration kit designed to teach students the principles of solar energy.
+It allows users to investigate how solar panels function under different lighting conditions and electrical loads.

-The unit features an internal **Arduino Uno** that controls the simulation lights (halogen), measures voltage from the panels, and calculates the current and power drawn by the connected loads
+The unit features an internal **Arduino Uno** that controls the simulation lights (halogen), measures voltage from the panels and calculates the current and power drawn by the connected loads.

 ## 🛠 Hardware Specifications